DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ## Appendix A:  Creating dataframes

-We've generated dataframes with input commands.
+We've generated dataframes with input statements.
 Here are some examples that do it explicitly without reference to any external files.
 Keep in mind the components of a dataframe:  a table of data, row labels, and column labels.

 **From lists.**  See above.